 Street cross-section standards consist of minimum, maximum, and/or typical cross-sections that are required for City roadways based on their functional classification.
 The purposes of the cross-section standards are to ensure that the City roadways can meet the multi-modal function and demand associated with their functional classification and to provide consistency throughout the City.
 Because the actual design of a roadway can vary from segment to segment due to adjacent land uses and other factors (e.g., truck routes, bike routes, pedestrian corridors, etc.), flexibility has been built in to the standards; this is why ranges of required components are provided for each functional class.
+In addition, multimodal access may be provided in various ways when constrained by right-of-way or other barriers.
+For example, a multiuse path may be provided in lieu of a bike lane and sidewalk in some instances.
+Variations require approval by the Public Works Director.

-Along arterial and collector corridors, additional right of way may likely be needed implement improvements to meet the standard cross section.
+Along arterial and collector corridors, additional right of way may likely be needed to implement improvements to meet the standard cross section.
 The City should update the development code to require new development to dedicate right of way to the ultimate planned street cross section in order to avoid building impacts and right of way negotiating and purchasing at a later time.